 Teachers have very busy schedules and often have access to a variety of professional development opportunities.
-To convince teachers to take your course, you need to show them that it will be a worthwhile experience that will enhance their instruction and improve their students' learning.
-You may also need to convince administrators of the course's value.
+To encourage teachers to take your course, you need to show them that it will be a worthwhile experience that will enhance their teaching and learning practice and improve their students' learning.
 In this activity, you review strategies to help recruit Participant Teachers.